Blog-Reference and Blog-Reference on Aug 9

 Robbins, L. (1935).
 An Essay on the Nature and Significance of Economic Science.
 London, Bombay, etc.: Macmillan, 2nd edition.

-Related 'Economics and the social science delusion' and 'The happy end of the social science delusion' and 'The Science-of-Man fallacy' and 'How to get rid of the silly Queen' and 'Economics as fool’s paradise' and 'Disoriented and lost in folk psychology' and 'Economics between cargo cult, farce, and fraud' and 'The stupidity of Heterodoxy is the life insurance of Orthodoxy' and 'Economics is not a science, not a religion, but proto-scientific rubbish' and 'A social science is NOT a science but a sitcom' and 'Overreach: Economists have their fingers in every pie except real economics' and 'Did economics fail?
+Related 'Objective Principles' and 'Economics and the social science delusion' and 'The happy end of the social science delusion' and 'The Science-of-Man fallacy' and 'How to get rid of the silly Queen' and 'Economics as fool’s paradise' and 'Disoriented and lost in folk psychology' and 'Economics between cargo cult, farce, and fraud' and 'The stupidity of Heterodoxy is the life insurance of Orthodoxy' and 'Economics is not a science, not a religion, but proto-scientific garbage' and 'A social science is NOT a science but a sitcom' and 'Overreach: Economists have their fingers in every pie except real economics' and 'Did economics fail?
 No!
-Yes, and everybody knows it!' and 'Why is economics a total scientific failure?' and 'Economics as storytelling and entertainment for the masses' and 'Do first your macroeconomic homework!' and 'What’s the use of economists?' and 'Beware of the moralizing economist' and 'The canonical macroeconomic model'.
+Yes, and everybody knows it!' and 'Why is economics a total scientific failure?' and 'PsySoc — the scourge of economics' and 'Economics as storytelling and entertainment for the masses' and 'Do first your macroeconomic homework!' and 'What’s the use of economists?' and 'Beware of the moralizing economist' and 'The canonical macroeconomic model'.
 For details of the big picture see cross-references Not a Science of Behavior and cross-references Failed/Fake Scientists.